Uffe-H-Thygesen/SDEbook/docs/README.md

 * Source code that generates the figures in the book
 * Additional exercise sheets (with solutions)

-The software uses my R toolbox for stochastic differential equations, SDEtools.
-Check out its [repo](https://www.github.com/Uffe-H-Thygesen/SDEtools).
+The software uses my R toolbox for stochastic differential equations, [SDEtools](https://www.github.com/Uffe-H-Thygesen/SDEtools).